danielharrell/does_music_move/does_music_move.md

 distinction made in Plato's Sophist.
 Also mention music as a kind of liberal art.)

-(Rough organization: music as illusion, but problem with difference between illusion and appearance, such as difference between movies and paintings.
+(Rough organization: music as illusion, (and being serious about music means being serious about the possibility that it may be a waste of time). but problem with difference between illusion and appearance, such as difference between movies and paintings.
 Thus music as appearance, but problem with unexamined assumptions